Gender & Sexually Diverse Community

-Saskatoon’s LGBTQ2S (lesbian, gay, bisexual, transgender, queer, two-spirit) community is proudly growing every year.
-But LGBTQ2S people still face discrimination in many sectors of society, although that discrimination is lessening as society accepts that LGBTQ2S people are really no different than the rest of the population.
-They are family members, neighbours, co-workers, nurses and doctors, our teachers, the clerk at the grocery store or the police officer walking the beat.
-LGBTQ2S people make significant and positive contributions to the quality of life in Saskatoon.
+Saskatoon’s Gender and Sexually Diverse community is proudly growing every year.
+Members of that community still face discrimination in many sectors of society.
+Acceptance and inclusion is growing, as the public becomes more educated and informed about the community and the people which it is comprised of.
+They are our family members, neighbours, co-workers, nurses and teachers or politicians.
+They might be the clerk at the grocery store or the officer walking the beat.
+Gender and Sexually Diverse people make significant and positive contributions to the quality of life in Saskatoon.

-Unfortunately, LGBTQ2S people still experience a higher rate of hate crimes than does the average citizen, but because of the fear of stigmatization, these crimes are generally under-reported.
-The Saskatoon Police Service is working to develop mechanisms to record and track hate and bias crimes, and encourage LGBTQ2S people to file a report when they have been the victim of a hate or bias crime.
+Unfortunately, 2SLGBTQ+ people still experience a higher rate of hate-motivated crimes compared to those outside of that community, but due to fear of stigmatization, these crimes are generally under-reported.
+The Saskatoon Police Service is working to develop mechanisms to record and track hate-motivated and bias crimes, and encourage 2SLGBTQ+ people to file a report if they have been victimized.

-LGBTQ2S people can also be the victims of domestic violence by being physically, verbally, financially, emotionally or sexually assaulted, threatened, harassed or stalked by a partner or ex-partner.
-The SPS members have been educated on same-sex domestic abuse and LGBTQ2S people are encouraged to report such incidences.
-If you feel you have been discriminated against or mistreated because of your sexual orientation or gender identity, please call 306-975-2278.
+Gender and Sexually Diverse people are at a higher risk of becoming a victim of domestic violence by being physically, mentally, financially, or sexually assaulted, threatened or harassed.
+SPS members have been educated on same-sex domestic abuse and 2SLGBTQ+ people are encouraged to report such incidents.
+If you feel you have been discriminated against or mistreated because of your sexual orientation or gender identity, please call 306-657-8625.

-The Saskatoon Police Service recruits from all communities and welcomes diversity in the service.
+The Saskatoon Police Service recruits members from all walks of life and welcomes diversity.
 To learn more about a career in policing, visit our Recruiting page.
-For more information on LGBTQ2S events in Saskatoon, how to access resources, how to be an ally, or how to create safer spaces, visit www.outsaskatoon.ca
+For more information on Gender and Sexually Diverse community events in Saskatoon, how to access resources, how to be an ally, or how to create safer spaces, visit www.outsaskatoon.ca

 Pride & the SPS